How To Prevent and Reverse Insulin Resistance

 What is the key to preventing & reversing insulin resistance?

 It’s not a death sentence!
-You can reverse insulin resistance by sustaining normal blood sugar levels with an intentional combination of balanced (REAL food) meals, cutting back on consumption of processed foods and sugars, getting in regular movement you love, reducing the major stressors in your life, and prioritizing deep, restful sleep.
+You can reverse insulin resistance by sustaining normal blood sugar levels with an intentional combination of balanced REAL food meals (which does not require eliminating carbs or restrictive dieting), cutting back on consumption of processed foods and sugars, getting in regular movement you love, reducing the major stressors in your life, and prioritizing deep, restful sleep.

-The Diabetes Prevention Program and a number of studies show that people with insulin resistance and pre diabetes can often prevent or delay developing diabetes by changing their diets and lifestyle choices.
+The Diabetes Prevention Program and a number of studies show that people with insulin resistance and pre diabetes can often prevent or delay developing diabetes by changing their diet and lifestyle choices.

 Balance Blood Sugar Levels & Cut Visceral Fat: